FirmwareHandoff/firmware_handoff/source/transfer_list.rst

      - 0x4
      - hdr_size + 0x20
      - Register R3.

-**Read-Write Memory Layout Entry Layout (XFERLIST_RW_MEM_LAYOUT32)**

-This entry type holds the 32-bit variant of :ref:`XFERLIST_RW_MEM_LAYOUT64<64_bit_mem_layout>`.
-It is a structure used to describe the layout of a read-write memory region.
-TF-A utilizes this entry type to notify BL2 of the available memory for read-write operations.
-Note, for other memory types, such as read-only memory, distinct entries should be created.

-.. _tab_rw_mem_layout32:
-.. list-table:: Layout for a RW memory layout entry (32-bit variant)
-   :widths: 2 5 5 6

-   * - Field
-     - Size (bytes)
-     - Offset (bytes)
-     - Description

-   * - tag_id
-     - 0x3
-     - 0x0
-     - The tag_id field must be set to `0x107`.

-   * - hdr_size
-     - 0x1
-     - 0x3
-     - |hdr_size_desc|

-   * - data_size
-     - 0x4
-     - 0x4
-     - The size of the layout in bytes.

-   * - addr
-     - 0x4
-     - hdr_size
-     - The 32-bit base address of the memory region.

-   * - size
-     - 0x4
-     - hdr_size + 0x4
-     - The size of the memory region.

 .. |hdr_size_desc| replace:: The size of this entry header in bytes must be set to `8`.
 .. |current_version| replace:: `0x1`